ECCC-ASTD-MRD/gem/README.md

 - basic Unix utilities such as cmake (version 2.8.7 minimum), bash, sed, etc.

 ## Data for examples
-After having cloned or download the git tar file of GEM from [GitLab.com](https://gitlab.com/eccc/gem/gem), execute the script named **download-dbase.sh** or download and untar the data archive with the following
+After having cloned or downloaded the git tar file of GEM from [GitLab.com](https://gitlab.com/eccc/gem/gem), execute the script named **download-dbase.sh** or download and untar the data archive with the following
 link: